nicsuzor/wikijuris/ausip/moralrights.markdown

     - It was also likely to be prejudicial to an audience who were more familiar with Perez's work, because it mocked Perez and sought to promote Fernandez at Perez's expense.
 Fernandez's use was not reasonable in the circumstances.

-__//Schott Musik International GmbH v Colossal Records of Australia// [^AUTOREPLACED199671FCR37CarminaBuranacase1997FCA531ENDREPLACE]
+##### Schott Musik International GmbH v Colossal Records of Australia// [^AUTOREPLACED199671FCR37CarminaBuranacase1997FCA531ENDREPLACE]
 [^AUTOREPLACED199671FCR37CarminaBuranacase1997FCA531ENDREPLACE]:  (1996) 71 FCR 37 (Carmina Burana case), [1997] FCA 531
-__

 The case of [Schott Musik International Gmbh v Colossal Records Australia](http://classic.austlii.edu.au/au/cases/cth/FCA/1997/531.html) involved a a techno remix of a classical musical work and questioned whether this remix ‘debased’ the original.
 Before the introduction of moral rights, Section 55(2) previously prevented a recording artist from obtaining a statutory licence to record a musical work if the adaptation 'debases' the original work.